Cubs vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has picked up at least one hit in two straight games.
-During his last five outings he is hitting .200 with a double, a home run, a walk and two RBI.
+- Torres hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .316 with a double, a home run, two walks and two RBI.

 Torres Recent Games